dehorsley/colette/README.md

 players and an integer "cost" of adding this pair to the round.
 This will be added to the cost of pairing if the players have previously been pair or are in the same organisation.
 To prefer a pair, add a negative cost.

+To email people, run:

+    colette email

+Before doing this, you need to set up the email templates (email.ini, excluded.template, organiser.template) and have these in the same folder.